zkFold/zkfold-cardano/README.md

 cabal run -- zkfold-symbolic-demo
 ```

-The compiler can work with any function or expression of the general form
+The compiler can work with any function of the general form
 ```Haskell
 f :: Symbolic a => T1 a -> T2 a
 ```
-where `T1 a` and `T2 a` have instances of `Arithmetizable a` typeclass.
+where `T1 a` and `T2 a` have instances of the `Arithmetizable a` typeclass.
 In practice, developers will work with a set of types and type operations for which those instances are provided.

 Currently, the only basic fully supported type for input argument is a finite field element `a`.
 For the function output, we support finite field elements and boolean values `Bool a`.
 You can construct more complex types using tuples and finite lists.